 Time is your remodeling friend.
 Don’t turn it into your enemy.
 The more time you take in carefully planning your process, setting a proper budget and sourcing the right materials and renovation contractor, the more successful you’ll be.
 Ask any remodelers who were once beginners, and they’ll tell you it’s true.

 The truth in remodeling is that everything takes longer than you think.
 Unfortunately, it’s also true that things usually cost more than you anticipate.
 You can reduce your stress by accounting for time, as well as money.
 Here are some time management suggestions:

 - Target your renovation season: Unless you live in a climate that’s warm year-round, your renovation will almost always be in spring, summer or fall.
-Choose when you’d like the project done, then move the calendar back six months and start your planning.
+Choose when you’d like the project done, then move the calendar back six months and start forming your exterior remodeling plan.
 Give yourself half a year to plan and use it to decide exactly what you want, source the available materials and shortlist the contractors you’d like to work with.

 - Hire a home inspector: These professionals can be exceptional investments, as they’ll give you an honest and independent opinion of your home’s condition.
 Inspectors will catch things you won’t as a beginner remodeler.
 They’re also good sources of solutions and for prioritizing what needs to be done soon, and what can wait.